Doni Sagali: Reception

 The Hindu wrote "The story follows such a natural course that one can almost predict what is coming next.
 The lack of tautness in narrative adds to the flab.
 The film falls flat, lacking the sensitivity needed for a story like this.
 “Doni Saagali” turns out to be a mushy film like many of its kind with little to differentiate it from the ordinary."

-The Times of India wrote, " Soundarya bas done justice to her role, breathing heart and soul into it.
+The Times of India wrote "Soundarya has done justice to her role, breathing heart and soul into it.
 However, in the second half of the movie her acting gains a tinge of ‘histrionics' when she indulges in theatrical acts like screaming in a hospital and doing odd things in a zoo.
-After a long pause, Shashi Kumar stages a comeback and makes his presence felt as a jilted lover.
+After a long pause, Shashi Kumar stages a comeback and makes his presence felt as the jilted lover.
 A good watch, no doubt."